How to Get Rid of Grubs without Harsh Chemicals

 HOW TO CHECK FOR GRUBS

 Approach one of the brown, dying patches of turf in your lawn and dig up a square foot of sod about 3 inches deep.
 Closely inspect the soil looking for white or off-white C-shaved larvae—these are your grubs.
 The best and easiest time to check for grubs is late summer and early fall.
 This is when grubs tend to be most active and closest to the surface of your lawn.
-If you find 5 or more, you need to act fast before things get worse.
+If you find 5 or more, you need to act fast before things get out of control.

 OUTDOOR BUG CONTROL